-Temperatures in the run-up to Christmas are usually still quite mild, rarely falling below freezing.
+The temperature in the run-up to Christmas is usually still quite mild, rarely falling below freezing.
 January tends to be the coldest month with temperatures averaging from 1°C (34°F) to a high of 12°C (54°F).

-Snow is virtually unheard of, but it seems to be becoming more common.
-In 2010 there was snow after the weather in the city had been snow-free for twenty-one years, and in 2012 was heavy enough to keep the Colosseum closed for several weeks in February and March.
+Until recently, snow was virtually unheard of, but it seems to be becoming more common.
+In 2010 there was snow after the weather in the city had been snow-free for twenty-one years.
+In 2012 it was heavy enough to keep the Colosseum closed for several weeks in February and March.

 Oh yes, it certainly rains!